anilkarela/AI-Jarvis/README.md

 # AI-Jarvis
-a simply python program to do voice commands i named it shree first install all modules i used in this program
+This is a simply python program which works on your voice commands We named him shree,
+You have to first install all modules i used in this program to use me